johndgiese/angular-hyper-resource/README.md

 for more details and some examples.

 When interacting with an API that uses HAL, we want all of ngResource's functionality, but it would also be nice if the service provided convenience methods for interacting with related resources.
 This is where the `hyperResource` module comes in.
 It provides a single service, `hResource`, that is a small and somewhat opinionated extension of the `$resource` service.

-## Linked and embedded resources are assumed to be semantically identical
+## Basic assumptions made by the API

-The hResource service attempts to abstract away the distinction between a `_linked` and `_embedded` resource;
-from the angular app's perspective, the distinction should be purely a matter of performance.
+The hResource service attempts to abstract away the distinction between a `_linked` and `_embedded` resource; from the angular app's perspective, the distinction should be purely a matter of performance.
 When resolving a related resource, the hResource returns a promise for that resource.
 If it is embedded, the promise will be fulfilled quickly, if is a link, it will be a fulfilled after another round trip to the API.
 This abstraction allows the API to worry about performance and caching issues, while freeing the client to work with the resources.

 From now on, a "related resource" can be either linked or embedded, as the distinction is irrelevant.

 ## Basic Use